Distributing and tracking your policies and procedures with DocRead and SharePointAfter your policy has ...

 SharePoint is big, really big!

 SharePoint is now the worlds most popular document management system.
-Most organizations are using SharePoint to not only manage their documents, but also as an Intranet, search engine, application hosting platform, BI dashboard, content management platform, Extranet and news portal to name but a few.
-It’s now got such momentum that it generates Microsoft a mind-blowing 2 billion dollars per year.
-If SharePoint were a company it would be in the top 10 of the world’s biggest!
+Most organizations are using SharePoint to not only manage their documents but also as an Intranet, search engine, application hosting platform, BI dashboard, content management platform, Extranet and news portal to name but a few.
+It's now got such momentum that it generates Microsoft a mind-blowing 2 billion dollars per year (back in 2012).
+If SharePoint were a company it would be in the top 10 of the world's biggest!
 Incredible figures!

 Thinking of storing policies outside of SharePoint?

-SharePoint document libraries are one of the mostimportant components that are required to support the life-cycle of a policy.
 A document library is a repository in SharePoint that allows documents to be managed and versioned.
 Document libraries have many other benefits such as customizable views, ability to filter and sort, addition of new columns / metadata, ability to trigger workflows and the ability to customize in many other ways.
-They are an ideal for storing policies.
+They are ideal for storing policies.

 Get approval with SharePoint workflows